wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 2021-01-27T19:24:08 INFO common.c: Flash written and verified! jolly good!
 ```

+To debug start first start GDB server (see GDB Server section below).

-Launch arm-none-eabi-gdb and perform the following steps for debugging
+1. Launch arm-none-eabi-gdb and perform the following steps for debugging

-1. Load symbol file for test application.
+2. Load symbol file for test application.
 Wolfboot.elf is already loaded thanks to .gdbinit supplied with the project.

 `add-symbol-file image.elf`

-2. Set breakpoints at "main", two breakpoints should be created, one for main() in wolfBoot and one for main() in the test app.
+3. Set breakpoints at "main", two breakpoints should be created, one for main() in wolfBoot and one for main() in the test app.

 `b main`

-3. Set breakpoints at "measure_boot", "read_measured_boot"
+4. Set breakpoints at "measure_boot", "read_measured_boot"

 `b measure_boot`
 `b read_measured_boot`

-4. Start execution by invoking "continue" to gdb
+5. Start execution by invoking "continue" to gdb

 `c`

-5. Expected output on the connected UART terminal (see UART pinout in `Prerequisites`)
+6. Expected output on the connected UART terminal (see UART pinout in `Prerequisites`)

 ```
 App started